RoliBoy/RoliBoy.github.io/writeups/unbreakableromaniaonline1-russiandoll/unbreakableromaniaonline1-russiandoll.md

 - **ascii text**: display contents
 - **other**: halt

-the following bash script does the same thing, except for the part with the subdirectories. it extracts both `gzip` and `7-zip` archives with the `-oarchives/` option, placing the resulting files in a subdirectory, the same way as `zip` archives are. this helps with wildcard-matching the resulting file
+the following bash script does the same thing, except for the part with the subdirectories. it extracts both `gzip` and `7-zip` archives with the `-oarchives/` option, placing the resulting files in a subdirectory, the same way as `zip` archives do. this helps with wildcard-matching the resulting file

 ```bash
 #!/bin/bash